360ls/360ls/_sprint/sprint3/testing.md

   - Test sending video files over RTMP stream to Wowza server
   - Test sending a live stream video over RTMP to wowza server

 - Streaming Tests:
   - Test viewing a live streamed video on the Wowza server.
-  - Look for errors like laggin, jumping, discoloration, buffering, etc.
+  - Look for errors like lagging, jumping, discoloration, buffering, etc.
   - Test viewing a video on the web app
   - Test viewing a live stream video pushed from the Wowza server to the web app

 - Integration Tests:
   - Test taking 4 live streams, stitch them together, pipe the output to ffmpeg, encode these frames into rtmp, push this stream to a wowza server, and view the live stream on our web app.